numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Again, though Python is used for illustration, the implementation is a C API only; a future NEP will tackle the Python API.

-Outline of the DType base class, described in `DType class`_:
+After implementing this NEP, creating a DType will be possible by implementing the following outlined DType base class, that is further described in `DType class`_:

 .. code-block:: python
     :dedent: 0